Best Ergonomic Mice iMore 2021

-With a rubber grip top, the mouse offers full palm and finger support for remarkable control.
-In addition to this, you have the ability to change the speed and accuracy of your cursor and the quick access of shortcuts, the device has features both basic computer users, and experts will appreciate and use.
+With a rubber grip top, the mouse offers full palm and finger support for unprecedented control.
+In addition to this, you can change the speed and accuracy of your cursor and the quick access of shortcuts, making the device ideal for both everyday computer users and experts.

-To fully utilize this trackball mouse, you'll need to embrace the expected learning curve that comes with it and the device's somewhat hefty size.
-It measures 3.92 x 5.21 x 2.02 inches.
+To fully utilize this trackball mouse, you'll need to embrace the expected learning curve that comes with it and the device's somewhat big size.
 However, any of the minor hoops you need to jump through during setup are worth it, as is the price.